Sofia Kuvshinnikova: Biography

 The Grasshopper dates from shortly after this time.
 Chekhov published the story in Sevyer (North), issues one and two of January 1892.
 The story concerns a lecherous man who has an affair with a married woman, whose husband dies of an accident (that may have been suicide) after she leaves him.
-Levitan and Kuvshinnikova were both offended although the central figure in the story was a young wife and Kuvshinnikova was 42.
+Levitan and Kuvshinnikova were both offended, although the central figure in the story was a young wife and Kuvshinnikova was 42.
 Moreover she was dark haired and a talented painter, whereas Chekhov's character was blonde and not an artist.
-The stronger similarity was that her husband was tolerant of her disloyalty to him, as was "The Grasshopper" who forgave his wife's indiscretions.
-She, Levitan and her husband travelled together and were considered a ménage à trois.
+The stronger similarity was that Kuvshinnikova's husband was tolerant of her disloyalty to him, as was "The Grasshopper" who forgave his wife's indiscretions.
+(Kuvshinnikov's tolerance of Sofia's infidelity was vividly illustrated soon after when Levitan was expelled from the city because he was Jewish.
+Kuvshinnikov interceded with the authorities to secure permission for Levitan to return.)

 Chekhov was a close friend of Sofia's and may have had strong affections for her.
 The story was a way of criticizing her betrayal, both of him and her innocent husband, and created a small scandal.
-According to the memoirs of Chekhov's brother, Mikhail, the situation almost led to a duel with Levitan, but it was avoided thanks to the intercession of a mutual friend, Tatiana Shchepkina-Kupernik.
-Nevertheless she and Chekhov were no longer friends.
-Her husband's understanding was illustrated in the help he later gave to Levitan who, being Jewish, found himself and his family expelled from the city.
-It was Dr. Kuvshinnikov who interceded with the authorities to allow his wife's lover to return.
+Kuvshinnikova and Chekhov's friendship ended.
+According to the memoirs of Chekhov's brother, Mikhail, Levitan was so enraged as to seek a duel with Chekhov, but a mutual friend, Tatiana Shchepkina-Kupernik interceded and no duel took place.

-It is unclear if there was ever a formal separation from her husband but, in 1894, she and Levitan settled at an estate on Lake Ostrovno in Tver Oblast.
+It is unclear if there was ever a formal separation from her husband but, in 1894, she and Levitan, then aged 47 and 34 respectively, settled at an estate on Lake Ostrovno in Tver Oblast.
 Before long, he began another affair with a younger woman from a neighboring estate and she returned to Moscow.
 They reconciled and broke up twice more; in 1895 and 1897.